-Why we paid to take a Shilin Night Market tour
+Why we paid for a guided tour of Shilin Night Market

 A layover offers little time to understand the culture or country, which is why we sprang for an actual tour of the market.
-We also paid to take a one-day tour of Taiipei the following day, which would end with a drop-off at Shilin Night Market, but we didn’t want to be abandoned at the market without knowing where to go, Extravagant?
-Maybe a little, but it was worth it to have a native give us insider tips and to explain aspects of a foreign market that we might not have understood otherwise.
+Tomorrow, our one-day Taipei tour would drop us at Shilin Night Market, but we didn’t want to be abandoned there without knowing where to go, Extravagant?

 How Shilin Night Market began

-Shilin Night Market itself began near a temple in 1899.
-A few years later in 1915, Japanese colonists built a little brick house as a day market where vendors could sell seafood, meat, fruit, and vegetables.
+Shilin Night Market itself began near a temple in 1899 (photo below).
+A few years later (1915), Japanese colonists built a little brick house as a day market where vendors could sell seafood, meat, fruit, and vegetables.